vahidzee/pi-surveillance/server/ReadMe.md

   since its creation.
 Devices should renounce their presence through **hello** once their `access_token` has been invalidated.

-  It is important to note that when a new face is observed, first the device would **introduce** it to central management receiving its corresponding `face_id` in response.
-Then the respective log is sent through a **log** API call.
+  It should be mentioned that until the device is not claimed by a user through the UI of the management system, No access token is provided to the newly connected device and the error message _Device is yet to be claimed by a user_ will be returned.

 ## Requirements